 The last federal legislation to address parental and caregiver leave is over 25 years old, which on paper allows staff at companies of 50+ employees to take up to 12 weeks of unpaid leave without losing their job.
 This actually ends up being a real option to only 3 in 10 Americans because half of the population who are eligible (about 2/3 of workers) cannot afford to take off that long without a paycheck.

-So what are the benefits of paid family leave and what does our path to enact it look like?
+What are the benefits to society of paid family leave and what does our path to enact it look like?

 Please sign up or sign in to continue

 Already subscribed?
 Sign in